phlummox/vagrant-in-vagrant/README.md

 `packer` and `virtualbox` need to be installed - see the `.github` CI file for how to do this.

-The build also requires the Ubuntu packages `pv` and `qemu-utils` to be installed.
+The build also requires the following Ubuntu packages to be
+installed:

+- `pv` - used for giving progress feedback in the makefile
+-  `qemu-utils` and `qemu-kvm`

 ## Building